About Raising Funds On HMx

 We charge a $500 fee to design and build your offering page, train you and your team to use HMx Invest, share marketing and PR best practices, and support you during and after your offering.

-In addition to our fees, there are other costs associated with running any crowdfunding offering, such as the cost of legal services.
+In addition to our fees, there are other costs associated with running any funding offering, such as the cost of legal services.
 We may connect issuers with recommended third-party partners to support them during the process, and we never receive compensation for those referrals.

 Our team of hospitality industry veterans maintains a holistic vetting process to exclusively choose Issuers we believe will run successful fundraising offerings, will contribute to our community, and show potential for growth.